• Free Tours

 Gaudí Free Tour

 This is a great way to introduce yourself to the world of Antoni Gaudí and discover 4 of his masterpieces.
-A voyage into the peak of the Catalan Art Nouveau movement of the past century and its most famous architect where the guide will shine a new light into Gaudí’s life and his buildings.
+A voyage into the peak of the Catalan Art Nouveau movement of the past century and its most famous architect, where the guide will shine a new light on Gaudí’s life and his buildings.

 BOOK GAUDI TOUR